Shallfeu/Shallfeu/README.md

-Hello there!
+# Hi there, I'm Roman!

-I'm a beginner software engineer
+## I'm a beginner software engineer from Russia 🇷🇺

 ### My projects: